 Getting the wall of a bowl the right thickness is very important.
 The wall doesn’t have to be the same thickness all the way down, but it must look right and feel right.
 An experienced turner would likely rely entirely on their sense of touch and not use calipers at all for small bowls where their fingers can reach the bottom.
 But calipers can help, and simple, non-adjustable homemade calipers are useful.
 They are quick to make and use.
-Calipers are normally adjustable, and made of steel.
+Calipers are, of course, normally adjustable, and made of steel.
 But adjustability is only necessary if you need to get the wall to a specific thickness.
 I find that when using ordinary steel calipers to check the wall of a bowl, I set them to more than the thickness anyway.
 By watching or feeling the gap between the point and the wall, I can tell how the thickness changes.
 I made a batch of fixed ones to help with the teaching I do at the Camden Town Shed, where money for equipment is limited.
 I often use them instead of normal calipers in my own workshop too.

 Material for homemade calipers

 Making the calipers

 I cut the blank to a circle with a band saw and found the centre.
 I then pinned the disc to the jaws of a chuck with the tailstock.
 This is a very quick method of mounting discs in the lathe.
 Friction from the chuck jaws drives them.
 I trued up the edge of the disc.
-Turning MDF is dusty, but very easy with a scraper.
+Turning MDF is dusty work, but very easy with a scraper.
 Then I marked an off-centre circle and cut the middle out with the band saw.
 The entry cut is at the narrowest point.
 I sanded the inner curve with a drum sander, but this, like the turning, is purely for appearance.
 Hand sanding, or no sanding, would work just as well.